satyavardhan626/video_conversion_to_photos/README.md

 # video_conversion_to_photos
-converting videos to photos using python.
+Converts video into photos using python and store all the frames in your oc.

 # Download python,cv2 from pip install opencv-python